DrAdamRoe/cloud-variations/README.md

 Let's start by installing git and well as venv:

 > sudo apt-get install git python3-venv

-and then cloning this very repository to your new server:
+Not that this step may take a while.
+Once it is done, clone this very repository to your new server:

 > git clone https://github.com/DrAdamRoe/cloud-variations.git